Harry Potter Bus Tour in London

 The bus was full, which made us a bit apprehensive… We couldn’t get seats at the front of the bus and we got worried we might miss some things by not hearing them.
 But BritMovieTours had planned everything very well: the chatting on the bus was done via a very good mic, and the bus was divided in two (hence the two guides) for the stops.
 We could also perfectly see and hear the screens showing some clips of the movies to put us in situation before and after each stop – which we thought was a great idea!

 The guides explained from the start that the tour could last between 2:30 hours and 3:30 because the London traffic can be quite unpredictable!
 We honestly didn’t notice the traffic, even if our guides told us a few times that they had to find another way to the next stop because of diverted routes.
 Which showed their professionalism and perfect knowledge of the area!
+It also allows you to do somewhat of a London bus tour while catching all the Harry Potter locations, not bad for the (grand)parents who might not be total Potterheads!

-In the end, our tour took a bit less than 3 hours, not including the Platform 9 3/4 since it’s where the tour ends and is not included in the experience (which is good, and you should absolutely skip it if you’re planning to go to the Warner Bros Studios!).
+In the end, our Harry Potter London bus tour took a bit less than 3 hours, not including the Platform 9 3/4 since it’s where the tour ends and is not included in the experience (which is good, and you should absolutely skip it if you’re planning to go to the Warner Bros Studios!).
 Special thanks to our group’s guide, who was very talkative (something you should look for in a guide!), extremely knowledgeable, and quite funny!

-Let the tour begin…
+Let the Harry Potter London bus tour begin…

 Driving by Gringotts Wizarding Bank and the Savoy Hotel